petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 Keep your project general at first.
 That is, dump all files into a single place.
-Don't split into a bunch of different projects, e.g., one for your proposal, one for the experiment, one for the analysis code, one for the journal article, and one for the thesis.
+Don't split into a bunch of different projects, e.g., one for a lit review, one for your proposal, one for the experiment, one for the analysis code, one for the journal article, and one for the thesis.